g1oom/calculator/README.md

 # Calculator

 Online calculator built with HTML, CSS and JavaScript.
+A project in The Odin Project's Foundations web development course.